bhoomika6214/wikiQuizeGenerator/README.md

-Wiki Quiz App
+🧠📘 Wiki Quiz App
+🌟 What is this project?

-Wiki Quiz App is a web application that generates quizzes automatically from Wikipedia articles using AI.
+Wiki Quiz App is a smart web app that turns Wikipedia articles into quizzes using AI 🤖.

-Users enter a Wikipedia URL, and the app:
+Just paste a Wikipedia link, and the app creates quiz questions automatically.

+🔍 How does it work?

+You enter a Wikipedia article link

-Scrapes the article content
+The app reads the article

-Generates multiple-choice quiz questions using an AI model

-Adds answers, explanations, and difficulty levels

-Suggests related Wikipedia topics

-Stores all quizzes for future viewing
+AI creates quiz questions with answers

+The quiz is saved and shown on the screen

+You can view past quizzes anytime

-Features
+✨ Main Features

-Generate quizzes from any Wikipedia article
+📝 Generate quizzes from Wikipedia links

+❓ Multiple-choice questions

-AI-generated questions with options and explanations
+✅ Correct answers with explanations

+📊 Easy / Medium / Hard difficulty levels

-Quiz history with past generated quizzes
+🕘 View previously generated quizzes

-Clean and simple user interface
+🎨 Clean and simple UI

-Tech Stack
+🛠️ Technology Used

-Backend: Python (FastAPI / Django)
+🐍 Backend: Python (FastAPI / Django)

-Frontend: React / HTML / CSS
+🌐 Frontend: React / HTML / CSS

-Database: PostgreSQL
+🗄️ Database: PostgreSQL

-AI: Gemini (Free Tier) via LangChain
+🤖 AI Model: Gemini (Free Tier) via LangChain

-Scraping: BeautifulSoup
+📄 Scraping: BeautifulSoup

-Data Source
+📚 Data Source

 Wikipedia articles (HTML scraping only)

-Bhoomika M C